-- Increased sodium excretion in the kidneys
+- Reduced potassium excretion in the kidneys

 These actions help to lower blood pressure in hypertensive patients and also help to improve outcomes in conditions such as heart failure.

-Typical side effects include dry cough, hyperkalaemia, headache, dizziness, fatigue, renal impairment and rarely, angioedema.
+Typical side effects include dry cough, hyperkalaemia, headache, dizziness, fatigue, renal impairment, and rarely, angioedema.

 Clinical Relevance – Renal Disease